zhugegy/LAN-Chatroom/README.md

 ![title_img](doc/title_img.jpg)

-Local Area Network chatroom.
-A learning project done with MFC and C++.
+Local Area Network chatroom, can be used for instant group messaging in local networks such as WiFi environment.

 Video Demo: [Vimeo](https://vimeo.com/432340947)